creditkarma/thrift-server/packages/dynamic-config/README.md

 ## Consul Configs

 DynamicConfig ships with support for Consul.
 Now we're going to explore some of the specifics of using the included Consul resolver.
+The underlying Consul client comes from: [@creditkarma/consul-client](https://github.com/creditkarma/thrift-server/tree/dynamic-config/packages/consul-client).

 Values stored in Consul are assumed to be JSON structures that can be deeply merged with local configuration files.
 As such configuration from Consul is merged on top of local configuration, overwriting local configuration in the resulting config object.